 She subsequently completed a PhD investigating exercise-associated joint adaptation and injury.
 She has been based at the Animal Health Trust, Newmarket since 1997, during which time she has developed the orthopaedic research and equine magnetic resonance imaging diagnostic service.
 Her research is centred around sports horse injury development and association with training, and application of advanced imaging techniques in the diagnosis of orthopaedic injury.

-In addition to providing scientific advice for the British Equestrian Federation World Class Programme for the last 10 years, and has been involved in the maintenance and preparation of numerous team horses for Championships and Olympic Games.
+Rachel has been involved in providing scientific advice for the British Equestrian Federation World Class Programme for the last 10 years, and has been involved in the maintenance and preparation of numerous team horses for Championships and Olympic Games.
 She has worked as a veterinary surgeon with the Great Britain Dressage and Show jumping teams, so was integrally involved in the preparation for London 2012, as well as being on site for the Olympics itself.

-She is an advanced dressage rider and is currently competing 2 horses at Intermediare and Grand Prix level.
-Rachel has experience training young horses up to Grand Prix level, as well as training horses/riders to Pony, Junior and Young Rider International level.
+She is a Grand Prix dressage rider with experience training young horses up to Grand Prix level, as well as training horses/riders to Pony, Junior and Young Rider International level.
 She has previously trained through the BHS exam system, and competed in a variety of equestrian sports including achieving a silver medal at the European student championships in 1985.
 She is married to another vet, and they have two daughters competing internationally in dressage at pony, junior and young rider level, including being part of the gold medal-winning GB pony team at the European Championships in 2015.